Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 When To Target Sea Run Trout?

-Sea run trout can be caught in the esturine portions of lowland rivers throughout most of the year, but sometimes are certainly better than others.
+Sea run trout can be caught in the estuarine portions of lowland rivers throughout most of the year, but sometimes are certainly better than others.

 Most sea run trout return to the river in the fall.
 They are heading upstream to spawn so might be traveling quite fast.
 This is a great time to intercept them further upriver.